Jebrooks2/Soundify/README.md

 - You can upload music to storage
 - You can listen your music from storage
 - You can easily modify the program code
+- You can search for songs in the database
+- You can log in anonymously or through google
 - Availability of notifications
 - Track covers